-Three of our employees filed lawsuits between May 2008 and November 2019, alleging that they had suffered personal injuries during their employment and they are seeking aggregate financial compensation of approximately \$113,000 for past damages and additional amounts for future lost income, pain and suffering as the court may determine.
+Three of our employees filed lawsuits between May 2008 and November 2019, alleging that they had suffered personal injuries during their employment and they are seeking aggregate financial compensation of approximately \$121,000 for past damages and additional amounts for future lost income, pain and suffering as the court may determine.
 Five other employees notified us between January 2011 and December 2019, that they allegedly suffered personal injuries during their employment with the company, but have not filed a lawsuit yet.
-Of these five employees, two are seeking compensation of \$1.6 million and the others did not state their claim amount.
+Of these five employees, two are seeking compensation of approximately \$1.7 million and the others did not state their claim amount.
 We submitted all of these claims to our insurance company, which informed us that it is reviewing the statements of claim without prejudicing its rights to deny coverage.

-During the period January 2016 through February 2019, two former employees filed law suits seeking additional payments in connection with their employment and subsequent termination.
-On September 2019 a court decision was provided in one of the labor suits.
-On October 2019, both we and the former employee appealed the decision.
-The aggregate amount claimed for the above mention matters is approximately \$519,000.
+During the period February 2019 through October 2020, two former employees filed law suits seeking additional payments in connection with their employment and subsequent termination.
+The aggregate amount claimed for the above mention matters is approximately \$246,000.
 We recorded a provision according to our legal advisor's opinion.